-It is important that all students at Nebraska are ready to learn, so basic food and housing needs are important.
-Growing evidence suggests that food and housing insecurity compromises the well-being of college students all across the country.
-Below are some resources available to students experiencing food or housing insecurity.
+It is important that all students at Nebraska are ready to learn, so basic food, housing, and broadband needs are important.
+Below are some resources available to students experiencing food or housing insecurity as well as information about broadband access.
 Emergency financial aid may be available to help students experiencing food or housing insecurity.
-If you are experiencing these issues, you can schedule an appointment with a specialist in the Husker Hub to discuss your situation.
-You can email firstname.lastname@example.org or call 402-472-2030.
+If you are experiencing these issues, you can schedule an appointment with a Student Services Specialist in Husker Hub to discuss your situation.
+You can email at firstname.lastname@example.org or call 402-472-2030.

 After your interview, you will be issued an EBT card.
 If you are approved for SNAP, that card will be loaded with funding once all documentation has been received.

-Note: You may be asked to document your eligibility for Federal Work Study and/or $0 EFC status.
-You can document FWS eligibility by taking a screenshot of your financial aid award screen in MyRED or document your EFC by downloading your Student Aid Report (SAR).
-Instructions for downloading your SAR can be found at https://studentaid.gov/help-center/answers/article/how-to-get-a-copy-of-sar.
+Note: You may be asked to document your eligibility for Federal Work Study.
+You can document FWS eligibility by taking a screenshot of your financial aid award screen in MyRED.

 The U.S. Department of Agriculture (USDA) defines food insecurity as a lack of consistent access to enough food for an active, healthy life.
 It is important to know that though hunger and food insecurity are closely related, they are distinct concepts.
 Hunger refers to a personal, physical sensation of discomfort, while food insecurity refers to a lack of available financial resources for food at the household level.